 Talk to your doctor or pharmacist at home about travelling to Bangkok.

 They will have advice about how to prevent traveller diarrhoea and what to do if you’re unlucky and get it.
 I chose to eat street food while visiting Bangkok as it’s part of the pleasure.
-My pharmacist at home recommended Travelan as prevention to reduce the risk of infection by E.coli and using a hand sanitiser* before eating.
-I also brought Loperamide and Hydralyte (electrolytes)* in case I caught something – but didn’t need them.
+My pharmacist at home recommended Travelan* as prevention and using a hand sanitiser* before eating.
+I also brought Loperamide* and Hydralyte (electrolytes)* in case I caught something – but didn’t need them.

 I didn’t get annoyed by any mosquitoes during my four days in Bangkok, but I still carried an insect repellent with me as there’s a risk of dengue in this area.
 You can easily find inspect repellent in local shops.